dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ## Contact Information

-If you think something is wrong, have some observations that I might have missed, stuff you want to contribute, or just general questions please feel free to post here or contact me by email:
+Please feel free contact me by email if you have questions:

 `dekunukem_gmail_com`

-If you want to use the information here somewhere else, feel free to do so, but do please credit me (dekuNukem).
+If you want to use the information here somewhere else, feel free to do so, but do link back to this repo.

+## Contributors

+Please remember that the information in this repo is the work of a lot more people than just me, as I was focusing more on the hardware aspect.
+Please take a look at the [contributers list](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/graphs/contributors) and appreciate their work.
+Be sure to credit them as well.

 ## Joy-Con PCB Layout and test points